davatorium/rofi/doc/rofi.1.markdown

 `-sorting-method` 'method' to specify the sorting method.

-There are 2 sorting method:
+There are 2 sorting methods:

  * levenshtein (Default)
  * fzf sorting.